quandaleIV/batch-job-runner/README.md

 ### 11. Set the Lambda Function URL as the Discord Interactions Endpoint URL

 In the Discord Developer Portal, go to your app, click **General Information**, and paste your Lambda Function URL into the **Interactions Endpoint URL** field.
-Click **Save Changes** — Discord will send a signed PING to verify the endpoint responds correctly.
+Click **Save Changes** and Discord will send a signed PING to verify the endpoint responds correctly.

 ### 12. Run a job